Speaker Identification for Video Transcription 2026: Diarization Tools Compared

 VidNotes

-Best for: Students, content creators, and professionals needing flexible speaker labeling
+Best for: students, content creators, and pros who want flexible speaker labeling

-VidNotes transcribes videos using OpenAI's Whisper model (95%+ accuracy) and provides timestamped transcripts that you can manually label by speaker.
-While speaker diarization isn't fully automated, the intuitive editor makes it easy to add speaker tags as you review the transcript.
+VidNotes transcribes via OpenAI's Whisper (95%+ accuracy) with timestamped transcripts you can manually label by speaker.
+Diarization isn't fully automated, but the editor makes it easy to add speaker tags as you review.

 Features: